Male Pattern Baldness is the primary cause of 95% of all hair loss in men.

-In 1950, James Hamilton introduced a scale for measuring the progress of hair loss.
+In 1950, James Hamilton noticed this and introduced a scale for measuring the progress of hair loss.

-And in the 1970s, O’Tar Norwood updated this scaling to make it convenient for dermatologists and hair loss patients across the world to use.
+And in the 1970s, O’Tar Norwood updated this scaling to make it convenient for dermatologists and hair loss patients worldwide.

-This scale that is commonly referred to as the Hamilton-Norwood classification system helps you see how your pattern baldness is progressing, and what you should look for.
+This scale commonly referred to as the Hamilton-Norwood classification system, helps you see how your pattern baldness is progressing and what you should look for.

 If you’re certain you’re experiencing male pattern baldness, you must belong to a part of this scale.

 Let’s quickly go over the scale from the start and see the patterns male pattern baldness progresses: